Tag: Rainforest

 By the end, I had a rhythm—beach in the morning, an adventure or two, food at a place I hadn’t tried yet, and a slow walk home under warm streetlights.
 Jaco and the surrounding coast are as beautiful as the photos: jungle‑green ridges, long beaches, and sunsets that look staged.
 I left with a lighter step and a note in my phone that says, simply, “come back.”

-My name is Angela Lee, I’m 61, and I planned a week in Jaco Beach to trade my routine for ocean mornings and warm nights.
+My name is Robert Hall, I’m 29, and I planned a week in Jaco Beach to trade my routine for ocean mornings and warm nights.
 I stayed in a Modern Airbnb Vacation Apartment in Jaco Beach, an easy stroll from the beach and the restaurants that light up after dark.
 The first thing I noticed was the backdrop: palms, mountains, and that long, gray‑gold arc of sand where the Pacific keeps time.

 I kept days simple and active.
-I started with Paddle Boarded in Ocean, then fit in Tacobar Restaurant.
-Midweek I added Moyo Frozen Yogurt in Jaco Walk and wrapped up with Jungle Paintball.
+I started with Sepalo Restaurant, then fit in Monkey Bar.
+Midweek I added Paddle Boarded in Ocean and wrapped up with Jungle Paintball.
 It’s easy to pivot with the weather—mornings for the ocean, afternoons for shade, and the hour before sunset for photos.

 Between outings I walked Jaco’s beachfront path and ducked into cafés for smoothies or gallo pinto.
 The vibe shifts a bit by neighborhood—Herradura for marina calm, Playa Hermosa for waves and surfers, and the Jaco Walk area for shops and families.
 Day trips open up the coast: Tarcoles for crocodiles, Quepos and Manuel Antonio for beaches and wildlife, Esterillos and Bejuco when you want open sand and space.
 Transport was easy—taxis and Ubers came fast, buses were straightforward, and drivers were patient about short stops.